CurrentCoin/template-submit/README.md

 - A file named `interface.json` which specifies user adjustable parameters, their type, and default values.
 - A file named `index.js` which exports a React component.
 This component must accept the user adjustable parameters as props.

+Both of these files should be in the root directory of your template.

 See the examples for the specifics of how the `interface.json` file is structured.

+If there are no adjustable parameters, you should still include the `interface.json` file.
+In this case, its contents would be `{}`.

 To test your template within CurrentCoin Create, create a github repository for you template.
 For example, https://github.com/CurrentCoin/example-template.git.